radixdlt/create-radix-app/README.md

 the package to your local NPM registry: `npm link`

 You can then run the following command anywhere on your system to test the
-application: `npx create-radix-dapp@latest` and follow the prompts to scaffold a new dApp project.
+application: `npx create-radix-app@latest` and follow the prompts to scaffold a new dApp project.

-Once deployed to NPM there is no need to install the package globally, you can simply run: `npx create-radix-dapp@latest` and follow the prompts to scaffold a new Radix dApp project.
+Once deployed to NPM there is no need to install the package globally, you can simply run: `npx create-radix-app@latest` and follow the prompts to scaffold a new Radix dApp project.

 # License

-The Create Radix dApp binaries licensed under the [Radix Generic EULA](https://www.radixdlt.com/terms/genericEULA).
+The Create Radix App binaries licensed under the [Radix Generic EULA](https://www.radixdlt.com/terms/genericEULA).

-The Create Radix dApp code is released under the [Apache 2.0 license](./LICENSE).
+The Create Radix App code is released under the [Apache 2.0 license](./LICENSE).

 ```